olavurmortensen/aebs/README.md

 The [ged4py v0.1.9 Python package](https://github.com/andy-z/ged4py) was used to parse the Gedcom data.

+The `export_list.gel` file is used when exporting data from Legacy, to include only the necessary fields.
+This includes some mandatory fields, and some others that are useful to us.

 # Genealogy CSV format

 The CSV files produced by `ged2csv.py` contains the following fields: